wtchen/datatools-ui/docs/user/editor/patterns.md

 - **Direction** - corresponds to the `direction_id` field in GTFS.
 All trips associated with this pattern will be assigned the direction provided here.

 ## Editing schedules
 Click `Edit schedules` to begin creating or editing trips/frequencies for a trip pattern.
 You will be redirected to the Schedule Editor.

-For more information on creating schedules for a pattern, see [Trips](schedules).
+For more information on creating schedules for a pattern, [see the Trips section](schedules).

 ## Stop sequence
 ### Adding stops